 Webinars are a great way to communicate with business prospects.
-You can demonstrate your product/service to hundreds of people at once sitting even in the remotest parts of the world!
-You can deliver memorable sales presentations from the USA to a business prospect in Australia without moving from your seat!
+They empower you to demonstrate value to hundreds of people whilst sitting in the most remote parts of the world.
+They enable you to deliver memorable presentations from all across the globe without leaving your desk.

-But how do you go about planning a webinar that not only adds value to your prospects but also helps you convert them into customers?
+But how should you go about hosting a webinar that, in addition to adding value to your audience, converts them into paying customers?

-The very first step towards executing a successful webinar is to identify the topic and target audience for it.
-Pick a topic that adds value to your target audience and makes attendance worth their time.
-Perform a market research and truly understand the challenges and interests of your audience.
+The very first step towards executing a successful webinar is to identify a topic — and the right target audience for it.
+Pick a topic that adds value to your target market and makes attendance worth their time.
+Perform extensive market research to truly understand the challenges and interests of your audience.
 Needless to say, you should only choose a topic you and your company are proficient in.
 In the case of Factors.ai, for example, this might be presentations related to marketing analytics, multi-touch attribution, etc.

-Once you’ve a topic and target audience for the webinar, it’s important to make a concise communication plan for it.
-This would involve shortlisting the channels to be activated for promotions, content buckets/themes and a timeline of when you plan to engage the audiences.
+Once you’ve set your topic and identified your target audience, it’s important to make a concise communication plan for the same.
+This would involve shortlisting channels to be activated for promotions, content buckets/themes, and a timeline of when you plan to engage the audiences.
 Here’s an example:

-Channels: Social Media (FB, LinkedIn), Google Ads, Email, Internal Communities, Organic, etc.
+Channels: Social Media (FB, LinkedIn), Google Ads, Email, Slack Communities, etc

 Content Theme: Brand of Speaker, Virtual Summit, Value proposition, etc